Here you will find Info on conditions and general equine care such as:

 Because of their smaller size, feed donkeys a proportionately smaller ration.
 Other mineral supplements which provide calcium:phosphorus ratio of 1:1 can be used but are likely to be more expensive than the mixtures listed above.

 Can big Head be cured???

 The lameness and illthrift can be cured.
 The swellings of the jaws may not fully disappear if the animal was severely affected.
 Double the amount of mineral supplement listed above should be fed to affected animals for at least 6 months to replace the mineral lost from their bones.
 Of course removal from the offending paddock is essential and transfer to a paddock with no offending pasture.

 Hendra Virus Vaccination FAQ’s

 There are no treatment options for infection with Hendra Virus.
-The only prevention apart form wise and careful management is to vaccinate.
+The only prevention apart from wise and careful management is to vaccinate your horse(s).

 1) Is the vaccine safe?

 The vaccine is called a “sub- unit” vaccine.
 This means that it only contains a small replicated part of the Hendra virus, a protein copied from the virus surface.
 As there is no complete, actual Hendra virus in the vaccine, it cannot cause disease in your horse, YOU or any other animal.
 It does however confer excellent immunity to properly vaccinated horses.